AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

    > Ingestions do not support a Rapid Development Environment (RDE) destination and do not appear as a possible destination choice, even if the user has access to it.

    >[!IMPORTANT]
-   > The following important notices apply to ingesting content:
    > You can initiate an ingestion to the destination environment only if you belong to the local **AEM administrators** group on the destination Cloud Service author service.
 If you are unable to start an ingestion, see [Unable to Start Ingestion](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md#unable-to-start-ingestion) for more details.

+   ### Wipe

+   The **wipe** option sets the destination's starting point of the ingestion.
+If enabled, the current content on the destination is replaced with the current version of AEM that is specified in Cloud Manager.
+If not enabled, the destination maintains its current content as the starting point.

+   Note that this option does **NOT** affect how the ingestion will be performed.
+In both wipe and non-wipe cases, the migration set will destructively overwrite the destination's content.
+For instance, if the migration set contains `/content/page1` and the destination already contains `/content/page1/product1`, the ingestion will remove the entire `page1` path and its subpages, including `product1`, and replace it with the content in the migration set.
+This means careful planning must be done when performing a non-wipe ingestion to a destination that contains any content that should be maintained.

+   >[!IMPORTANT]
-   > If the setting **Wipe** is enabled before ingestion, it deletes the entire existing repository and creates a repository into which you can ingest content.
+   > If the setting **Wipe** is enabled for the ingestion, it deletes the entire existing repository and creates a repository into which you can ingest content.
 This workflow means that it resets all settings including permissions on the target Cloud Service instance.
-This resetting is true also for an admin user added to the **administrators** group.
-You must be readded to the administrators group to start an ingestion.
+This resetting is true also for an admin user added to the **administrators** group and that user must be added to the administrators group again to start an ingestion.

 1. Click **Ingest**.